All contents of this website are © Transition Associates Limited. All rights reserved.

 when creating a password, use at least 8 characters.
 A combination of letters and numbers is best.
 Do not use dictionary words, your name, email address, or other personal data that can be easily obtained.
 We also recommend that you frequently change your password.

-avoid using the same password for multiple online accounts.
+do not use the same password for multiple online accounts.

 You have the following rights: